IrvingRondon/prueba/README.md

 **Assistant Editor Freelance, Editorial M\'exico, May 2018 - June 2019**

 -Proofreading  and editing science books, guides and complementary material for high school programs.

+**Laboratory skills**
+-Standard University Laboratory equipment used   in physics and optics.
+-Laboratory of colorimetry  (LABEC)  accredited by The  National Laboratory of  Metrology of Mexico (CENAM)

 ## Projects
 ### An analytical approximation to measure the extinction cross-section using: Localized Waves